10 most difficult metals riddlesChemistry quiz

 The density of osmium is 22,570 kg/m3, slightly more than Iridium (22,420) and platinum (21,450).
 Commonly used metals are considerably less dense - the density of iron is 7,870, lead 11,340 and mercury 13,456.

-What is the rarest metal in the Earth's crust?
+What is the rarest element in the Earth's crust?

 When and where was the idea of gold, silver and bronze medals for sport event competitors introduced?